 As a nursing student, you will come in contact with patients that range from infants to the elderly.
 Because of this, you must certify in a CPR/Basic Life Support course that includes all of the following:

 Additionally CPR certifications must include both a test and HANDS-ON verification of competency.

-Current CPR certifications accepted include: CPR for Health Care Providers or Basic Life Support for Health Care Providers (American Heart Assn) or CPR for the Professional Rescuer (Red Cross.)
+Current CPR certifications accepted include: Basic Life Support for Health Care Providers (American Heart Assn) or CPR for the Professional Rescuer (Red Cross.)